-If you only need minor tooth movements or you’ve had orthodontic treatment in the past and need a slight correction then Invisalign Express could work for you.
-This is just one of the treatment options available from Invisalign, each one designed for different levels of orthodontic treatment.
+If you only need minor tooth movements, or you’ve had orthodontic treatment in the past and need a slight correction, then Invisalign Express could work for you.
+This is just one of the treatment options available from the Invisalign aligner system, each one designed for different levels of orthodontic treatment.

 This article will focus on Invisalign’s Express package, the fastest treatment available, and answer the following questions:

 - What is Invisalign Express?